4km3/hms/docs/day1/CI/slides/CI.md

-### Continuous Integration
+### Continuous Integration (CI) crash course

 ---

 - CI is a practice that aims to prevent integration problems, aka “integration hell”

+---

 - In order to build but the most trivial pieces of software, multiple steps are often required

+---

 - These steps, collectively, can be understood as “build pipelines”

+---

 - CI techniques allows these build pipelines to be fully automated
 	- Automation reduces the build time
 	- Also minimizes the chance of human error

+---

-- TDD is essential, otherwise essential feedback won't be availablee (did it fail? did it not?
+- self-testing code is essential, otherwise feedback won't be available (did it fail? did it not?
 I'll ask my dog, then)

+---

-- A consecuence of CI is that the code can be rolled into production with little extra effort
+- A consecuence of CI is that the code can be rolled into production with little extra effort.
+We'll talk tomorrow about this.

 ---